linkerd/website/linkerd.io/content/2.12/tasks/upgrade.md

 way to do this is to run a rolling deploy on your services, allowing the proxy-injector to inject the latest version of the proxy as they come up.

-With `kubectl` 1.15+, this can be as simple as using the `kubectl rollout restart` command to restart all your meshed services.
+This can be as simple as using the `kubectl rollout restart` command to restart all your meshed services.
 For example,

 ```bash
 kubectl -n <namespace> rollout restart deploy